NiedziolkaMichal/track-adblock/README.md

 The website is not yet ready for commercial use.
 Those are the most important **upcoming improvements**:

-- Profile page in the user's panel
+- An ability to delete account
 - An ability to reset forgotten password
 - An ability to get back to the installation files after leaving the page
 - Automatic start of the trial period when integration is complete